cchitsiang/awesome-stars/topics.md

 - [zinclabs/zinc](https://github.com/zinclabs/zinc) - ZincSearch.
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.
 - [mosuka/phalanx](https://github.com/mosuka/phalanx) - Phalanx is a cloud-native distributed search engine that provides endpoints through gRPC and traditional RESTful API.
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
-- [casdoor/casdoor](https://github.com/casdoor/casdoor) - An Identity and Access Management (IAM) / Single-Sign-On (SSO) platform with web UI supporting OAuth 2.0, OIDC, SAML and CAS, QQ group: 645200447
+- [casdoor/casdoor](https://github.com/casdoor/casdoor) - An open-source Identity and Access Management (IAM) / Single-Sign-On (SSO) platform with web UI supporting OAuth 2.0, OIDC, SAML and CAS, QQ group: 645200447
 - [m1k1o/neko](https://github.com/m1k1o/neko) - A self hosted virtual browser that runs in docker and uses WebRTC.
 - [IceWhaleTech/CasaOS](https://github.com/IceWhaleTech/CasaOS) - CasaOS - A simple, easy-to-use, elegant open-source Home Cloud system.
 - [juicedata/juicefs](https://github.com/juicedata/juicefs) - JuiceFS is a distributed POSIX file system built on top of Redis and S3.